EMPAT94/empat94.github.io/_gs/tutorial.md

 ---

-'Woah, I got 32 XP for this piece of cake?
+'Whoa, I got 32 XP for this piece of cake?
 9 more crocs and I'm level 3 baby!
 Ah, I bet mine was the highest though, so others probably got less.'

 Apparently, I was correct, but the difference in XP wasn't as big as I had imagined.
 Everyone received somewhere between 20 to 30 XP.